Sciaridae ssp.

 Ways to Prevent an Attack in the Future

-Change the top layer of the soil when bringing any new plant from a shop.
-Replacing the top layer of the compost will remove any eggs & larvae that may have fallen in, or been deposited by a mature adult.
-We do this religiously, each time a new plant is purchased!
+3. Change the top layer of the soil when bringing any new plant from a shop.
+Replacing the top layer of the compost will remove any eggs, larvae or adults.
+THE HOUSEPLANT DOCTOR™ does this religiously whenever a new plant enters the house!

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™